WordPress/wporg-support-guidelines/faq.md

 To post support questions for specific themes or plugins, visit the WordPress.org directory page for the theme/plugin first (i.e. [Hello Dolly](https://wordpress.org/plugins/hello-dolly/)) and click on the support link to create a post.
 This will make it more visible to the author and making it more clear what the post is about.

-## What do I title my post?
+## What do I put in the title my post?

 A descriptive title is best, as that will attract people who think they may know the answer right away.
-Generic titles are
+Generic titles are much less effective.

 “Database error creating a new post with Plugin Foobar Active” is a great title.
 “URGENT HELP PLS!!!” is less so.